Adillwma/QuantumHarmonics/README.md

 <img src="Images/QuantumHarmonics_Logo2.gif" width="1000">

-    - Implements the 1D Time-Independant Schrödinger Equation (TISE) using numerical methods
+Implements the 1D Time-Independant Schrödinger Equation (TISE) using numerical methods.

-    - Solves for the eigenvalues and eigenvectors of the Quantum Harmonic Oscillator (QHO) and the Hydrogen Atom
+Solves for the eigenvalues and eigenvectors of the Quantum Harmonic Oscillator (QHO) and the Hydrogen Atom.

-    - Visulises the wavefunctions and probability density of the QHO and Hydrogen Atom, and how they relate to the energy states and quantum numbers
+Visulises the wavefunctions and probability density of the QHO and Hydrogen Atom, and how they relate to the energy states and quantum numbers.

 [![Github Repo](https://img.shields.io/badge/GitHub_Repo-QuantumHarmonics-yellow.svg)](https://github.com/Adillwma/QuantumHarmonics)
 [![Language](https://img.shields.io/badge/language-Python_3+-blue.svg)](https://www.python.org/)